keichi/hpcmaspa17-pfanalyzer/src/6_conclusion_and_future_work.md

 # Conclusion

-This paper describes the design and implementation of an interconnect simulator specialized for dynamic interconnects to facilitate the research and development of such interconnects.
-Our simulator takes a set of communication patterns of applications and a cluster configuration as its input and then simulates the congestion on each link of the interconnect.
+This paper described the design and implementation of an interconnect simulator specialized for dynamic interconnects to facilitate the research and development of such interconnects.
+Our simulator takes a set of communication patterns of applications and a cluster configuration as its input and then simulates the traffic on each link of the interconnect.
 In addition to the simulator, we have developed a custom profiler to extract communication patterns from applications for use in conjunction with our proposed simulator.